UAE records mild earthquake; no impact reported

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+An earthquake of magnitude 2.3 had struck Fujairah's Masafi area on September 1.

+Prior to this, a 3.0 magnitude earthquake was also recorded near the coast of Dibba on August 18.

-Even though the UAE is not located in a major earthquake zone, it occasionally experiences minor tremors.
-Reason: It is located near the Zagros mountain range — one of the most active seismic regions in the world.
+While the UAE is not situated in a major earthquake zone, it does experience occasional minor tremors due to its proximity to the Zagros mountain range, one of the world’s most seismically active areas.

 A seismologist at the UAE’s National Centre of Meteorology (NCM) explained that the Zagros range, which stretches through Iran and Iraq, frequently records seismic activity, sometimes producing powerful earthquakes.